jjneely/statsrelay/README.md

     -p=9125: Port to listen on
     -port=9125: Port to listen on
-    -prefix="statsrelay": The prefix to use with self generated stats -metrics-prefix="production.us-east-1": The prefix to use with metrics passed through statsrelay -bufsize="32768": Read buffer size
+    -prefix="statsrelay": The prefix to use with self generated stats -metrics-prefix="": The prefix to use with metrics passed through statsrelay -bufsize="32768": Read buffer size
     -packetlen="1400": Max packet length.
 Must be lower than MTU plus IPv4 and UDP headers to avoid fragmentation.
-    -sendproto="TCP": IP Protocol for sending data - TCP or UDP -tcptimeout="500ms": Timeout for TCP client remote connections -verbose=true: Verbose output
+    -sendproto="UDP": IP Protocol for sending data - TCP or UDP -tcptimeout="1s": Timeout for TCP client remote connections -verbose=false: Verbose output

 You must specify at least one HOST:PORT combination.
 The INSTANCE can be used to further populate or weight the consistent hashing ring as you see fit.